hasanthaopenarc/myapp/readme.txt

 Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's

+when an unknown printer took a galley of type and scrambled it to make a type specimen book.

-It has survived not only five centuries, but also the leap into electronic typesetting, remaining
+ but also the leap into electronic typesetting, remaining
 <<<<<<< HEAD

 standard dummy text ever since the 1500s,